mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-workflow.md

 * `make clean` cleans your local environment of temporary files
 * `make nuke` wipes your local environment back to a completely fresh start
 * `make package` creates packages for distributing your builds and puts them in the `~/go/src/github.com/mattermost/mattermost-server/dist` directory.
 First you will need to run `make build` and `make build-webapp`.
+* `make megacheck` will run the tool [megacheck](https://github.com/dominikh/go-tools/tree/master/cmd/megacheck) against the code base to find potential issues in the code.
+Please note the results are guidelines, and not in all cases mandatory.
+If in doubt, feel free to ask in the `Developers` channel on pre-release.

 ### Running only specific server unit tests